 High-speed impingement ovens – Unlike convection ovens that use fans to move hot air throughout the oven, impingement ovens force heated air through nozzles to rapidly heat the surface of the food.
 Many ventless high-speed impingement ovens also meet the EPA 202 standard.
 The downside of impingement ovens is that they tend to result in poorer food quality.
 The uneven flow patterns result in a deflection of airflow that can lead to inconsistent cooking.

-Multi-cook ovens – Multi-cook ovens combine several cooking chambers into a single unit, allowing for the cooking of multiple dishes at the same time with no flavor transfer, Alto-Shaam’s Vector® Multi-Cook Ovens, for example, are ideal for operators looking to produce a variety of food in a ventless space.
+Multi-cook ovens – Multi-cook ovens combine several cooking chambers into a single unit, allowing for the cooking of multiple dishes at the same time with no flavor transfer, Alto-Shaam’s Vector® multi-cook ovens and Converge® multi-cook ovens, for example, are ideal for operators looking to produce a variety of food in a ventless space.
 These countertop ovens provide up to four independent cooking chambers in a single unit, allowing you to cook different food items simultaneously at the ideal temperature, fan speed, and cook time control.

-Vector Multi-Cook Ovens leverage Structured Air Technology®, a high velocity, vertical airflow that allows for multiple cooking applications ranging from air frying to baking, roasting, and more.
+Both Vector and Converge multi-cook ovens leverage Structured Air Technology®, a high velocity, vertical airflow that allows for multiple cooking applications ranging from air frying to baking, roasting, and more.
 Alto-Shaam’s Vector H Series is certified ventless under EPA 202 when tested using raw chicken.

 Ventless oven hoods:

-Alto-Shaam also offers a line of ventless oven hood systems that can be paired with a variety of its Combitherm® ovens to eliminate the need for expensive oven hoods and costly hood installations, allowing operators to place the ovens anywhere in the kitchen.
+Alto-Shaam also offers a line of ventless oven hood systems that can be paired with a variety of its Prodigi™ combi ovens to eliminate the need for expensive oven hoods and costly hood installations, allowing operators to place the ovens anywhere in the kitchen.

-Available on single or stacked models, Ventech™ Type 1 ventless vent hoods condense steam while capturing and removing grease-laden air, vapors, and lingering smoke.
+Available on single or stacked models, Ventech™ hoods condense steam while capturing and removing grease-laden air, vapors, and lingering smoke.
 No separate power supply for the hood is required—power for the condensation hood is sourced directly from the oven.
 Condensation hoods are available as a factory-installed option, and field installations are also available.